PSeON/babel-unsafe-optimizations/packages/babel-plugin-unsafe-optimizations-const-to-let/README.md

 thrown after this transform.

 This plugin can be used if you sure that you don't assign to "const" in your code.

+## Configuration

+This plugin doesn't have any configuration options.